puneetpalkaur/cs632/README.md

 ##### 4. What does “supervised” refer to in “supervised classification”?

 Supervised means controlled.
-Supervised systems learn from labelled data provided by humans.
-In supervised classification the training data is labeled and algorithms use these labels to classify new data.
+Supervised systems learn from labelled data.
+In supervised classification the training data is labelled and algorithms use these labels to classify new data.

 ##### 5. If you were to include additional features for the Iris dataset, what would they be, and why?
 I would consider below additional features: